cegan09/WLED-Weather-Lamp/README.md

 3. Setup a static IP for the WLED Controller (varies based on your home networking hardware)
 4. Make the following changes in the WLED settings:
   A) LED Settings
-     a) LED Count - 80
+     LED Count - 80
-     b) Max Current - set to your own power supply rating
-     c) Apply Preset 1 at boot
+     Max Current - set to your own power supply rating Apply Preset 1 at boot
    B) Time Setup
     a) Set to your timezone
     b) Short press macro - 1